 Required Courses | ||

-Students must also have 30 hours of Dissertation Guidance (Graduate School requirement) with no more than ten hours taken before the completion of the PhD Comprehensive Examination.
+Students must also have 30 hours of Dissertation Guidance (Graduate School requirement).

 Students entering the PhD program without an MA in French must consult with the Associate Chair for Graduate Studies.